dpfried/mocs/README.md

 2. Set up Django settings (optional).
 Edit `DATABASES`, `SECRET_KEY`, and `ADMINS` in `settings.py`, or create a new file `local_settings.py` containing these parameters.
-If DATABASES is not edited, the DBLP data will be stored in a SQLite database called `mocs.db` in the project root (which is by default the same database the DBLP data is stored in).
+If DATABASES is not edited, the Django tables will be stored in a SQLite database called `mocs.db` in the project root (which is by default the same database the DBLP data is stored in).

 3. Create Django databases: